PrestaShop/prestashop.github.io/content/news/posts/2025/reworking-the-update-assistant-module-v7-our-experience.md

 ## Second axis of investigation – Performance

 We then conducted a performance analysis to identify what was overloading the browser.
 Although having many `<div>` elements (each log entry in its own container) was a concern, our analysis revealed an even more significant issue.
 We discovered that forcing the scroll to the bottom of the list triggered a full re-render of the container.
-Each time a new log was added, the browser had to recalculate the maximum length of the logs and update the entire `<div>`, significantly impacting performance, especially when new entries were continuously added.
+Each time the module returned a new log, the browser had to recalculate the maximum length of the logs and update the entire `<div>`, significantly impacting performance, especially when new entries were continuously added.

 ![Log diagram without virtual scroll](/assets/images/2025/03/banner_no_virtual_scroll.png)

 ## The adopted solution

 To address this challenge, we implemented a virtual scrolling mechanism—a solution inspired in part by <a href="https://blog.logrocket.com/virtual-scrolling-core-principles-and-basic-implementation-in-react/" target="_blank">this article about virtual scrolling</a>.
-The concept is simple: instead of rendering all log entries at once, we only render those that are visible in the viewport (with a small buffer above and below to ensure smooth scrolling).
+The concept is simple: instead of rendering all log entries at once, we only render those visible in the viewport (with a small buffer above and below to ensure smooth scrolling).
 The viewport refers to the portion of the list that is currently visible to the user, while all other logs are kept in memory and not inserted into the DOM.

 This technique is commonly used for lists with fixed item heights—like what you’d find in a spreadsheet application—but our case introduced two additional complexities: